Dr Sarah Welch

 Sarah then returned to Auckland at the beginning of 2009 to work at Greenlane Clinical Centre as a consultant ophthalmologist specialising in medical and surgical retina.
 Sarah has a strong commitment to the public eye department, being the current Clinical Director of Ophthalmology as well as consulting at Auckland Eye.

 As well as her adult retinal work Sarah has an interest in retinal problems of childhood and is involved in the screening programme for Retinopathy of Prematurity at Auckland City Hospital Neonatal Intensive Care Unit.
 She is a member of a number of ophthalmological societies including Oceania Retina Association, and the American Society of Retina Specialists.
 Sarah has a commitment to teaching and spends time with junior ophthalmologists and undergraduate students.
 She is a Senior Lecturer for the Department of Ophthalmology, University of Auckland.
-She has just completed a study examining the undergraduate teaching of ophthalmology for medical students in the UK.

 Sarah really enjoys the mix of public and private work and the challenge of working in different environments, but most of all enjoys working with individual patients to manage or cure their eye problems.
-Outside her working life, Sarah continues her interest in film, but these days it tends to be children's cinema, with her young son Thomas.